Storrs Community Church

 The names and addresses of parents and children must be carefully maintained.

 Programs for nursery, preschool and elementary children must provide a sign-in sheet.
-An accurate sign-in and pick-up procedure would include each child’s name, parent’s name, and phone number.
+An accurate sign-in and pick-up procedure would include each child’s name, parent’s name, and cell phone number.
 Space will be provided for parents to list any special needs.

 Children should not be received into the classroom until properly registered and signed in.